 How do you run an agency RFP?

 Running an agency RFP is more involved than it often appears.
-Many teams focus on the obvious parts of the process—issuing the RFP, reviewing proposals, sitting through pitch presentations—while underestimating the work required to arrive at a decision they can stand behind.
+Many teams focus on the obvious parts of the process—picking agencies, reviewing proposals, sitting in pitch presentations—while underestimating the work required to arrive at a decision they can stand behind.

 The most effective agency RFPs account for the following: